At Your Service workshop

 - Cost effective: Purchase once and use the curriculum again and again!

-- We help you use it: A train-the-trainer seminar is offered each spring on the St. Paul Campus of the University of Minnesota.
+We help you use it: A train-the-trainer seminar is offered each spring on the St. Paul Campus of the University of Minnesota.
 Attending this session gives you techniques to effectively deliver the workshop.
-Register for the March 8, 2019 workshop.
+The training session for 2020 is to be announced.

 Do you need customer service training in your community but don’t want to do the training yourself?
 University of Minnesota Extension educators deliver our At Your Service workshop in communities across the state.
 An educator will come to your community and deliver one, four-hour workshop to up to 40 participants for $900.